mishok13/cardinality/README.md

 This is a work in progress.
 This library is NOT used in production systems by Screen6 and we can't encourage you to use it in production either.
-We don't forbid it either. :)
+We don't forbid it though. ;)

 # Current goals